oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

 # Expose as a REST endpoint and secure it

 ## Introduction

-You can use different large language models (LLM) with Autonomous Database.
-In this lab, you will enable the user **`MOVIESTREAM`** to use the LLM that you set up in the previous lab.
+You created a GenAI project that recommends movies and creates a localized pizza offer.
+Now, expose that project as a RESTful service.

 This lab will implement two different types of RESTful services.
-First, AutoREST can be published quickly and efficiently with only a couple clicks.
-Secondly, RESTful modules can be created to impelement PL/SQL blocks and SQL queries from an API and managed using the service manager.
+First, AutoREST lets you publish a RESTful service quickly and efficiently with only a couple clicks.
+Second, RESTful modules give you a bit more flexiblity.
+For example, you can define signatures for those REST endpoints using Swagger or other OpenAPI tools - and then import those definitions into Autonomous Database.
+After import, you use Autonomous Database's REST editor to implement the handlers for the endpoints.

 - AutoREST